mspass-team/mspass/docs/source/user_manual/time_standard_constraints.rst

        a global timing standard.
 Today that usually means GPS clocks but older data used a variety of timing instrumentation that has evolved with time.
 The only difference in older data is timing precision.
-       We lump all such data by tagging them the TimeReferenceType as *UTC*.
+       We lump all such data by tagging them the :code:`TimeReferenceType` as :code:`UTC`.
        There are other global time standards like GPS time (such data do not include leap seconds) but we assume such data are converted to UTC on import.
 Data derived from a UTC standard can be in one of two